 Cloud shouts that the rest of the party should run while he is left alone with Rufus, though he refuses to explain why except to say that it’s dearly important they do so.
 As it happens, it’s mostly so the game can handle the fact that it has to account for multiple party members but has a series-low party size cap of three, so basically had to split them up.
 Later in the game it will just let the party be three and damn the excess, but apparently this really matters to the developers at the moment.
 Tifa stays behind to wait for Cloud, leaving Aeris in charge of Red and Barret.
 They finally got on the elevator from before, only for Shinra to send a tank after them on the neighbouring elevator.
 That’s a hell of a security procedure!

 Of course, Shinra wasn’t going down that easily.
-A minigame segment followed featuring an extended chase sequence, where Cloud tried to fight off pursuers with his gigantic sword.
-I was at the controls for this one and did incredibly poorly, but still didn’t come all that close to losing.
-I think the real aim of this game was to deplete the hit points of your party before the final boss of the segment, which I think was incredibly clever.
+A minigame segment followed, featuring an extended chase sequence, where Cloud tried to fight off pursuers with his gigantic sword.
+I was at the controls for this one and did incredibly poorly, but still didn’t come close to losing.
+I think the real aim of this game from the developer’s point of view was to deplete the hit points of your party before the final boss of the segment, rather than to cause you to lose outright, which I think was incredibly clever.
 This minigame was eventually spun off into the short-lived, Japanese-only FFVII: G-Bike for smartphones, and frankly I’m not going to miss G-Bike, but the minigame made for a memorable sequence in FFVII itself, and I think that’s worth something.